Junior-Senior Faith Sharing Group

 Junior High Retreat

-The Junior High retreat on November 18th had the theme ‘The Justice League’ based on Super Heroes both from the comic books but also the Saints.
+The annual Junior High retreat is themed ‘The Justice League’ based on Super Heroes both from the comic books but also the Saints.
 The Junior High students learned about the ‘super heroes’ also known as Saints of the Catholic Church.
 They explored topics such as ‘What is a Hero’; ‘Being True to the Hero Within Ourselves’; and ‘Being a Hero to Others’.
 Students explored who they look up to and who they see as heroes in todays society.
 Discussions and activities taught the students that they all are super heroes and have great super powers (GIFTS) given to them by our Father.
 Empowering the youth with the knowledge that they are all blessed with the “super powers” to do great things was the main focus of this day long retreat.
 The retreat concluded with the students discovering how they can be heroes to others and use their gifts to go out and do good.
 The realization that we are all called to sainthood is truly the greatest part of this retreat.

 The annual Freshman retreat, There’s No Place Like Home, based on the classic movie the Wizard of Oz was truly a trip down the yellow brick road.
 The students discussed how to handle changes in their lives .
 As in the movie a tornado caused Dorothy’s life to change, the students looked at changes they are currently facing such as moving in to high school, preparing for college, and even how friendships change over the years.
 As they traveled on their journey down the yellow brick road, we looked to identify positive influenes in their lives that help them on their faith journey.
 In the movie Dorothy had the Tinman, Lion and Scarecrow.
 Students were able to identify and explore the people and groups in their lives that support them on their own journey.
 It is important for teens to have the support not only of their peers but also their parish family.
 The final part of the journey explored how to handle temptations .
 In the movie the Witch was determined to keep Dorothy from reaching Oz, so we explored the things teens today see as obstacles that keep them from their faith or make being a Catholic teen hard.
 They learned that we all havethe powers that God had given them at Baptism to take them home to Heaven.
 (Ruby Slippers.)
 Awards of Courage, Wisdom and Understanding were presented to the students for their contributions to the retreat.